StuartLittlefair/python-bootcamp/README.md

 Astronomy Python Teaching at the University of Sheffield
 ========================================================

-Here are found IPython notebooks to assist with all of my Python teaching for undergraduate astronomy students at the University of Sheffield.
+Here are found Jupyter notebooks to assist with all of my Python teaching for undergraduate astronomy students at the University of Sheffield.